Safety

 Post-Deployment Monitoring and Incident Response

-Every stage of the AI lifecycle data, training, testing, deployment, and monitoring—represents both an opportunity and a risk.
-A single weak link can compromise not just your AI product, but your users’ trust and your organization’s compliance standing.
+Each phase of an AI system, from data collection to deployment, represents both an opportunity and a vulnerability.
+A single weak link can compromise not only your system’s integrity but also your customers’ trust and your organization’s compliance posture.

 Related Posts